-English limited partnerships (ELPs) do not have separate legal personality and accordingly cannot hold property in their own right or enter into contracts on their own behalf.
+English limited partnerships (ELPs) do not have a separate legal personality and accordingly cannot hold property in their own right or enter into contracts on their own behalf.
 Accordingly, ELPs act through their general partners or managers as agents of the ELP, who will hold the property of the ELP on trust (or, less commonly, a nominee company may be appointed to hold such property as the ELP's nominee).

-In addition, alternative investment fund managers (AIFMs) authorised in the UK (other than sponsors that manage AIFs whose assets do not exceed, on an aggregated basis, $\[\in \]$ 100 million (or $\[\in \]$ 500 million for closed-ended unleveraged AIFs)), and non-UK fund managers who have marketed to investors in the UK under the national private placement regime, are also subject to the asset-stripping rules set out in the Alternative Investment Fund Managers Directive 2011/61/EU (AIFMD), which prohibit certain types of capital distributions in the event that the relevant fund acquires control of a UK non-listed company for a period of 24 months following the acquisition of control.
+In addition, alternative investment fund managers (AIFMs) authorised in the United Kingdom (other than sponsors that manage alternative investments fund (AIFs) whose assets do not exceed, on an aggregated basis, €100 million (or €500 million for closed-ended unleveraged AIFs)), and non-UK fund managers who have marketed to investors in the United Kingdom under the national private placement regime, are also subject to the asset-stripping rules set out in Directive 2011/61/EU (Alternative Investment Fund Managers Directive) (AIFMD), which prohibit certain types of capital distributions in the event that the relevant fund acquires control of a UK non-listed company for a period of 24 months following the acquisition of control.